-A catalytic converter is an exhaust emissions component that works to reduce vehicle emissions and pollution.
-It is a metal canister that is installed in the exhaust system.
+A catalytic converter is a car component that works to reduce vehicle emissions and pollution.
+It is a metal canister installed in the exhaust system.
 It is filled with a chemical catalyst, usually a platinum and palladium mixture, and helps to convert the vehicle’s emissions into non-harmful gasses.
-Usually a faulty catalytic converter will produce a few symptoms that can alert the driver that service may be required.
+Usually, a faulty catalytic converter will produce one of 5 symptoms that alert the driver that replacement may be required.

 One of the first symptoms commonly associated with a bad or failing catalytic converter is a reduction in engine performance.
 The catalytic converter is built into the vehicle’s exhaust system, and as a result, can affect the performance of the engine if it develops any problems.
-A clogged converter will restrict exhaust flow, while a cracked one will leak.
-Both can negatively affect engine performance and can cause a reduction in power and acceleration as well as fuel economy.
+A clogged converter will restrict exhaust flow, while a cracked one will leak harmful gas.
+Either fault can negatively affect engine performance and cause a reduction in power and acceleration as well as fuel economy.

-Rattling noises are another symptom of a bad or failing catalytic converter.
-If a catalytic converter becomes old or damaged internally from excessively rich fuel mixtures, the catalyst coated honeycombs on the inside of the converter can collapse or break apart causing a rattle.
-The rattle may be more obvious when starting the vehicle, and will get worse over time.
+Rattling noises from under the vehicle are another symptom of a bad or failing catalytic converter.
+If a catalytic converter becomes old or damaged internally from excessively rich fuel mixtures, the catalyst coated honeycomb meshes on the inside of the converter can collapse or break apart, causing a rattle.
+The rattle may be more obvious when starting the vehicle and will worsen over time.

 A bad or failing catalytic converter can also cause an illuminated Check Engine Light.
-The oxygen and air fuel ratio sensors that modern vehicles are designed with monitor the efficiency of the catalytic converter by monitoring the gas levels in the exhaust.
-If the computer detects that the catalytic converter is not operating correctly, or not catalyzing the exhaust gases properly, it will set off the Check Engine Light to alert the driver that there is a problem.
-A Check Engine Light can also be activated by a variety of other problems, so it is recommended to have the vehicle scanned for trouble codes to be certain of the issue.
+The oxygen sensor and air-fuel ratio sensor in modern vehicles monitor the efficiency of the catalytic converter by tracking the gas levels in the exhaust.
+If the computer detects that the catalytic converter is not operating correctly, or not catalyzing the exhaust gases properly, it will set off the Check Engine Light to alert the driver of the problem.
+A variety of other issues can activate the Check Engine Light, so it is recommended to have the vehicle scanned for trouble codes to be certain of the issue.

-The catalytic converter is one of the most important emissions components found on modern vehicles.
-Without it the vehicle may produce excessive emissions and have trouble passing the emissions tests that are required in some states.
-If you suspect that your catalytic converter may be having a problem, have the vehicle inspected by a professional technician, such as one from YourMechanic to determine if the car will need a catalytic converter replacement.
+The catalytic converter is one of the most important emissions components found in modern vehicles.
+Without it, the vehicle may produce excessive emissions harmful to both humans and the environment.
+If you suspect that your catalytic converter may be having a problem, have the vehicle inspected by a professional technician to determine if the car will need a catalytic converter replacement.